 - Demonstrate ability to influence customers and product managers through credible knowledge and experience, persuasion and influencing skills.

 - Lead customer and stakeholder interviews to align product design with roles (personas)

 - Own the product backlog; continuously groom and ensure that an agreed scope is always ready to move into development.

 - Other activities that contribute to optimizing business process and the use of business solutions to meet company objectives.

 Salesforce Product Manager Salaries

-Here are some product manager skills are need to become the Salesforce product manager.
+Here are some Salesforce product manager skills that are needed to become a Salesforce product manager.